Kong/docs.konghq.com/src/gateway/plugin-development/other/javascript.md

 TypeScript is also supported in the following ways:

-- [kong-js-pdk] includes type definitions for PDK functions that allow type checking when developing plugins in TypeScript.
+- The PDK includes type definitions for PDK functions that allow type checking when developing plugins in TypeScript.
 - Plugins written in TypeScript can be loaded directly to {{site.base_gateway}} and transpiled.